 Investors who purchase units at a price that is above the Inception Value will be subject to, on the Series Mandatory Dissolution Date, a maximum total return per unit that will be less than the Capped Return, or a maximum total loss per unit which can be greater than the Maximum Loss.
 The trust's ability to provide Equal Upside, the Capped Return at the Maximum Amount per Unit and the partial downside protection through the Maximum Loss is dependent on unitholders purchasing units at a price equal to their Inception Value and holding them until the Series Mandatory Dissolution Date.
 The return on units purchased at a price that is higher than the Inception Value will be less than for units purchased at the Inception Value.
-For example, if units are purchased at a price of \$10.80 per unit, and the Reference Asset increases relative to the Initial Reference Value by 50% on the Options Expiration Date, the return on the purchased units on the Series Mandatory Dissolution Date would be subject to the Capped Return and would equal approximately 7.27%, whereas such return would equal 15.85% if such units would have been bought at the Inception Value.
-Conversely, if the Reference Asset decreases relative to the Initial Reference Value by 20% on the Options Expiration Date, the return on the purchased units on the Series Mandatory Dissolution Date would equal approximately -12%, whereas such return would equal -5% if units would have been bought at the Inception Value.
+For example, if units are purchased at a price of \$10.80 per unit, and the Reference Asset increases relative to the Initial Reference Value by 50% on the Options Expiration Date, the return on the purchased units on the Series Mandatory Dissolution Date would be subject to the Capped Return and would equal approximately 12.91%, whereas such return would equal 21.95% if such units expiration Date, the return on the purchased units on the Series Mandatory Dissolution Date, the return on the purchased units on the Series Mandatory Dissolution Date, the return on the purchased units on the Series Mandatory Dissolution Date, the return on the purchased units on the Series Mandatory Dissolution Date, the return would equal 21.95% if the Reference Asset decreases relative to the Initial Reference Value by 20% on the Options Expiration Date, the return on the purchased units on the Series Mandatory Dissolution Date would equal approximately -12%, whereas such return would equal -5% if units would have been bought at the Inception Value.
 Investors will have little or no return if they purchase units at or near the Capped Return.